XintongWang4869/LittleLemon/instructions.md

     Also need to import models.

-4. Develop views for the API in **views.py**: using class-based views here as example.
+4. Develop views for the API in **views.py**.
     * For function-based views: return render(request, template, {context})
-    * For viewsets/generics: 需定义 **queryset** (指定了视图将操作的model对象集) 如 User.objects.all()，同时也需定义上一步的 **serializer_class**
+    * For viewsets/generics: provide queryset (which determines the collection of target model instances, eg. User.objects.all()).
+Also provide **serializer_class** defined in the previous step.

 5. Update the URL configuration of the app as well as the project.
-    注意project下的urls.py，相当于 url dispatcher，可以 include('my_app.urls')
+    Note that the project-level "urls.py", serves as url dispatcher.
+You can use include('my_app.urls')

 <br>

 ### User Authentication

-* session-based authentication
+* Session-based authentication
-* token-based authentication
+* Token-based authentication
-    * a secure and scalable way to handle user authentication across different devices and platforms.
+    * It is a secure and scalable way to handle user authentication across different devices and platforms.
 It typically uses JSON Web Tokens (JWTs) or OAuth tokens, which can be easily passed between the client and server.
     * **JWT (JSON Web Token)**: self-contained and stateless.
 Commonly used for API authentication, single sign-on (SSO), and cross-domain authentication.
     * djoser (DRF's TokenAuthentication): can also perform JSON Web authentication
-* basic authentication: only for development stage
+* Basic authentication: only for development stage

 #### djoser